-- Bufferpool and Pageset 0 should always be reserved to MQ to use - As of V6, MQ also began using Bufferpool 1.
-If you have queues using BP 1, you may want to gradually move them to other bufferpools. - If you have a large and active cluster, especially if you are using pub/sub in a cluster; please use a separate pageset and bufferpool for the SYSTEM.CLUSTER.TRANSMIT.QUEUE.
+- Bufferpool and Pageset 0 should always be reserved to MQ to use - As of V6, MQ also began using Pageset 1.
+If you have queues using PSID 1, you may want to gradually move them to other resource pools. - ▶ Please note this is NOT formally documented in the Knowledge center. - If you have a large and active cluster, especially if you are using pub/sub in a cluster; please use a separate pageset and bufferpool for the SYSTEM.CLUSTER.TRANSMIT.QUEUE.
 This will prevent the chattiness of the cluster, and possible cluster member outages from impacting other workload.